scriptik/miKnock/README.md

 # miknock
 Knock secret daily changeable for Mikrotik RouterOS

-there are 3 scripts here , fwknock.rsc , miknock.rsc & knockgen.py
+There are 3 scripts here , fwknock.rsc , miknock.rsc & knockgen.py

 The fwknock.rsc adds the static Firewall rules on your mikrotik for to craete an static IP as Admin address list (Change it for your desired IP) and also due to it after ping and knock 2 ports the dynamic Admin will be add to address list for 1 hour.